 According a January 2020 Oxfam report on the global inequality crisis, Time to Care, the world’s billionaires – just 2,153 people – have more wealth between them than 4.6 billion people.

 The report shows how our broken economies are funneling wealth to a rich elite at the expense of the poorest in society, the majority of whom are women.

-Says Oxfam executive director Winnie Byanyima, “It is obscene for so much wealth to be held in the hands of so few when 1 in 10 people survive on less than $2 a day.
+As Oxfam executive director Winnie Byanyima wrote in 2017, “It is obscene for so much wealth to be held in the hands of so few when 1 in 10 people survive on less than $2 a day.
 Inequality is trapping hundreds of millions in poverty; it is fracturing our societies and undermining democracy.

 “Across the world, people are being left behind.
 Their wages are stagnating yet corporate bosses take home million dollar bonuses; their health and education services are cut while corporations and the super-rich dodge their taxes; their voices are ignored as governments sing to the tune of big business and a wealthy elite.”

 Business leaders can make a start by committing to pay their fair share of tax and by ensuring their businesses pay a living wage.

 Public anger is already creating political shockwaves.
 Inequality has been cited as a significant factor in the election of Donald Trump in the US, the election of President Duterte in the Philippines, and Brexit in the UK.